 In May 2022, the Municipality launched the ‘Durable Groningen’ website to map and collect all food-related initiatives in the city, structuring them around six main themes: housing, food, gardens and surroundings, waste and reuse, mobility and responsible business.

-Groningen’s Food Trails pilot aims to actively stimulate access to healthy and local food for citizens living in poorer neighbourhoods.
-It will build on the existing eco-system of around 120 food initiatives to stimulate a healthier lifestyle.
+Groningen’s Food Trails pilot builds on the existing ecosystem of around 120 food initiatives to stimulate a healthier lifestyle and raise awareness on short supply chains.
 Health, sustainability and inclusion are key in the Groningen approach.

 Groningen’s Food Agenda and Food Trails pilot aim to actively stimulate access to healthy and local food for everyone, with a strong focus on people living in poorer neighbourhoods.
 The city wants to include vulnerable groups further, develop new initiatives, and connect existing ones while developing shorter supply chains.